Skip navigation

 Centre for Global Development Activities, Events and News

-You can read news about the Centre for Global Development (CGD) activities below and also access the biannual CGD Newsletters through the links below.
-If you would like to get in touch about the CGD Newsletter, please contact Dr Sarah Peck.
-You can also follow CGD updates on Twitter: @NUGlobalDev
+Here you can read news about the Centre for Global Development (CGD) activities and also access the biannual CGD Newsletters through the links below.
+If you would like to get in touch about the newsletters, please contact Dr Sarah Peck.
+You can also follow CGD updates on LinkedIn: NUGlobalDev and on X/Twitter: @NUGlobalDev

-CLICK HERE to read and download the most recent CGD Newsletter Edition #3 (May 2024).
+CLICK HERE to read and download the CGD Newsletter Edition #3 (May 2024)

 IVCO 2024 News